Many or all companies we feature compensate us. Compensation and editorial

 Even if you can pay off the debt right away, it’s tempting to let it sit, which is dangerous because you can quickly get in over your head with these large amounts.

 We’ve shown that you can often pay your mortgage with a credit card and the pros and cons, but only you (or a trusted advisor) can make that call.
-Here’s how to apply that information to specific scenarios when you might want to use your credit card to pay your mortgage:
+Here’s how to apply that information to specific scenarios when you might want to use your credit card to pay your mortgage.
+Click on the scenario in the table below to learn more about what you should know.

 When you don’t have the cash